anatomyOFair/anatomyOFair/README.md

 ## welcome
-🔭 im currently working on a portfolio website and a small browser extension
+🔭 im currently working on a portfolio website and a small browser extension (MERN)

 🌱 im currently learning Three.js and React